canyugs/hitcon-online/docs/docker.md

 docker-compose up -d
 ```

-Currently there are four containers, for `redis`, `nginx` (for reverse proxy and load balancing), `online` (main container for hitcon-online), and `setup` (for the generation of the nginx.conf file).
+Currently there are three containers, for `redis`, `nginx` (for reverse proxy and load balancing), and `online` (main container for hitcon-online).
 The default config file for hitcon-online is `production.json`.
 Make sure that multiprocess mode is enabled and `publicAddress` is assigned.

 By default, only port 80 (from Nginx) is exposed to the host.
 One can access hitcon-online through `online.hitcon.org`.
 This is a temporary location, we might not use it in production.